MichalLytek/type-graphql/docs/scalars.md

   registrationDate: Date;
 }
 ```
-Be aware to use `ts-node` with `--type-check` flag due to a [Date reflection bug](https://github.com/TypeStrong/ts-node/issues/511).
+If you use `ts-node`, be aware you must execute it with the `--type-check` flag due to a [Date reflection bug](https://github.com/TypeStrong/ts-node/issues/511).

-## Custom scalars
+## Custom Scalars
 TypeGraphQL also support custom scalar types.

-First of all, you need to create your own `GraphQLScalarType` instance (or import the scalar type from 3rd-party npm library).
-Example for Mongo's ObjectId:
+First of all, you need to create your own `GraphQLScalarType` instance or import the scalar type from a 3rd-party npm library.
+For example, Mongo's ObjectId:
 ```typescript
 import { GraphQLScalarType, Kind } from "graphql";
 import { ObjectId } from "mongodb";